Mukosame/BME595A_DeepLearning/wk6/readme.md

 Run ```python3 test.py --model /dir/containing/model/```, and we get the following results:

-###CIFAR100
 ####Training and Validation Loss

-The training and validation loss over epochs of img2obj(CIFAR100) are shown below:
+The training and validation loss over epochs are shown below:

 ![My loss](https://github.com/Mukosame/BME595A_DeepLearning/blob/master/wk6/train_loss.jpg "training loss")

 After training, we select the model with highest accuracy for visualization:

-- At which epoch: 29
+- At which epoch: todo
-- Training Loss: 2.1595
+- Training Loss:
-- Validation Loss: 3.0493
+- Validation Loss:
-- Test Accuracy: 28.95%
+- Test Accuracy:

 When given an image(encoded in RGB and turned into numpy array), the predicted output of our model is shown as below: